Black Vulcan

 Black Vulcan is an African-American superhero on the animated series Super Friends and Harvey Birdman, Attorney at Law by Hanna-Barbera, voiced in the former by Buster Jones and the latter by Phil LaMarr.

 Fictional character biography

 Super Friends

 Black Vulcan debuted in The All-New Super Friends Hour in September 1977.
-He was created to replace Black Lightning, who could not be used due to disputes between DC and the character's creator Tony Isabella.
+He was created to replace Black Lightning, who could not be used due to disputes between DC and the character's creator Jenny Blake Isabella.
 Vulcan was designed by cartoonist Alex Toth, responsible for the look of most Hanna-Barbera superheroes.

-In the final incarnation of the series, The Super Powers Team: Galactic Guardians, Black Vulcan is replaced by fellow black superhero Cyborg.
+In the final incarnation of the series, The Super Powers Team: Galactic Guardians, Black Vulcan does not appear and fellow Black superhero Cyborg is introduced.

 DC Comics

 Comic book artist and Super Friends fan Alex Ross intended to create a modernized version of Black Vulcan for his rejected Captain Marvel series.
 The title would have had the character reimagined as Vulcan, an African-American child who could become an adult superhero after accidentally gaining the wizard Shazam's powers.

 Black Vulcan makes a cameo appearance in the DC One Million 80-Page Giant special as a member of an alternate universe Justice League.